placrosse/kodo/docs/source/cross_compile.rst

     sudo apt-get install gcc g++ subversion git-core build-essential gawk libncurses5-dev zlib1g-dev unzip

-Then clone the standard OpenWRT toolchain (you change the target path if you prefer)::
+Then clone the standard OpenWrt toolchain (you change the target path if you prefer)::

     cd ~/toolchains
     git clone git://git.openwrt.org/openwrt.git
     cd openwrt

-This guide was written using BARRIER BREAKER (revision 39585).
+This guide was written using OpenWrt Barrier Breaker (revision 39585).
 You can check your current revision::

     git show --summary